-In the sequence of my last two posts (here and here) and following the same topic, in order to finalize it, let’s talk about the last option and see how we can accomplish the same goal but this type configuring the Send Handler for existing static Send Ports in your environment.
+In the sequence of my last two posts (here and here) and following the same topic, in order to finalize it, let’s talk about the last option and see how we can accomplish the same goal, but this time by configuring the Send Handler for existing static Send Ports in your environment.

 Well, the two previous posts are, in my opinion, more critical than this one for the simple reason that the default BizTalk installation will have ports in your environment that need to be configured if you want to configure BizTalk Host in a High Availability way, i.e., dedicate logical hosts to run specific areas of functionality such as receiving messages, sending messages, processing orchestrations or tracking data.

-• If you install ESB Toolkit before configuring your hosts for each functionality, because, during the ESB Toolkit installation it will also be created a static send port call “ALL.Exceptions” that connects with SQL “EsbExceptionDb” database.
-And this port will be configured with the default send handler (at that time) configured in your environment, that is by default the “BizTalkServerApplication”
+- If you install ESB Toolkit before configuring your hosts for each functionality, because during the ESB Toolkit installation, a static send port called ALL.Exceptions will also be created that connect with the SQL EsbExceptionDb database.
+And this port will be configured with the default send handler (at that time) configured in your environment, that is, by default, the BizTalkServerApplication.

-• but also if you reach to an existing environment, already containing several BizTalk Applications running, that is not configured according to best practices in terms of host and host instances (dedicate logical hosts for each functionality).
+- But also, if you reach an existing environment already containing several BizTalk Applications running, that is not configured according to best practices for hosts and host instances (dedicate logical hosts to each functionality).

-• Manually reconfigure the Send handler for each the existing Static Send Port first, configuring them with the new or correct Send Handler;
+- Manually reconfigure the Send handler for each existing Static Send Port first, setting it to the new or correct Send Handler.

-You may have heard this before, but it never hurts, all of these tasks are time-consuming, and a little boring to do after a while or if we need to do it several times;
+You may have heard this before, but it never hurts.
+All of these tasks are time-consuming and a little boring to do after a while, or if we need to do them several times.

 Using PowerShell is a good option :).
-Windows PowerShell is a Windows command-line shell designed especially for system administrators and can be used by BizTalk administrators to help them in automating repetitive tasks or tasks that are time-consuming to perform manually.
+Windows PowerShell is a Windows command-line shell designed especially for system administrators and can be used by BizTalk administrators to help them automate repetitive tasks or tasks that are time-consuming to perform manually.

 This is a simple script that allows you to configure the Send handler associated with all the existing Static Send Ports in your environment independently of the adapter that is configured: